-Signs of illness:

-Indicators:

-- Diarrhoea;

-- nasal discharge;

-- sneezing;

-- nervous signs or paralysis;

-- inactivity, head under wing, feathers ruffled or isolated from group;

-- a pale or purple comb;

-- frequent shutting of eyes;

-- little response when touched or pushed, or often pecked at by others; or

-- failure to thrive or grow.

-- Treatments: Schools are encouraged to develop relationships with veterinarians and animal industry representatives (e.g. fodder store) familiar with turkeys.
+inactivity, head under wing, feathers ruffled or isolated from group; a pale or purple comb; fragrend abouting of purple. frequent shutting of eyes; little response when touched or pushed, or often pecked at by others; or failure to thrive or grow.
+Treatments: Schools are encouraged to develop relationships with veterinarians meatinents. and animal industry representatives (e.g., fodder store) familiar with turkeys.
 These contacts can be used for disease diagnoses, treatment options including vaccinations and dietary, husbandry and welfare advice.
 Veterinarians can also assist with emergencies, particularly where euthanasia is needed.
 Treatments must be documented in the appropriate records.
 Turkeys can be vaccinated against diseases such as haemorrhagic enteritis, cholera, and fowl pox.
 This affords immunity for the younger turkeys, which are normally included in a vaccination program when vaccinating large populations of turkeys.
 Blackhead is caused by a protozoan parasite that can be transmitted in drinking water, feed, or excrement.
-It can be prevented by incorporating drugs in the feed as recommended by your local veterinarian or animal industry expert.

-- Euthanasia: When an illness or injury is such that recovery is unlikely then the turkey must be euthanised by a Veterinarian.
-Schools should contact their local Veterinarian to discuss emergency treatment options prior to an event occurring when keeping rats.
-Any adverse event including death must be reported to the NGSAEC using the Adverse Events form.
-Forms must be returned to the NGSAEC within seven days of the event occurring. - Disposal/fateTurkeys can be sold privately at auction or consigned to an abattoir.planning:Carcases must be disposed of in accordance with local council regulations.

-Holiday and weekend care: It is preferred that poultry remain onsite for quarantine reasons and are not mixed with other livestock offsite, while being used for school activities.
+It can be prevented by incorporating drugs in the feed as Futherester recommended by your local veterinarian or animal industry expert.
+Euthanasia: When an illness or injury is such that recovery is unlikely then the turkey must be euthanised by a Veterinarian.
+Schools should contact their local Veterinarian to discuss emergency treatment options prior to an event occurring when keeping turkeys.
+Disposal/fate planning: Turkeys can be sold privately at auction or consigned to an abattoir.
+Carcasses must be disposed of in accordance with local council regulations.
+Holiday and weekend It is preferred that poultry remain onsite for quarantine reasons and care: are not mixed with other livestock offsite, while being used for school activities.
 Poultry can be taken offsite however with the permission of the school principal and the carers and on advice from a Veterinarian.
 Staff should provide carers with animal care and record-keeping instructions, emergency contacts and provide appropriate equipment and food.
 Turkeys must be checked daily, records kept and any problems reported to the school immediately whether kept onsite or taken offsite.
+Approved activities: Where an activity is not listed in this ACIS, advice must be sought from Activity the NGSAEC and confirmed before it can be undertaken.
+Activity: Objective: Capture, restraint and handling of turkeys To instruct students in methods of capturing and restraint for handling Objective. of turkeys Before students attempt these tasks, they should be familiar with turkey behaviour and be instructed to move quietly and slowly.
+Avaid bandling toples of far autombal and de ordered on the form the control of Avoid handling turkeys for extended periods and return them to feed and water as soon as possible after handling.
+Always ensure that each turkey has one or more others in proximity or view to avoid stress and danger to the handler.
+Activity: Taming of turkeys Objective: To instruct students in methods of taming turkeys Turkeys should be tamed as early as possible to avoid stress when handling them.
+Older animals that have been handled extensively and are well tamed, will be the most suitable to purchase for the school environment.
+Older, untamed turkeys may never settle in and are likely to become stressed when handled extensively by students. to booting stressed when handled extensively by students.